-Timeline Historical Progression 1947 Viewing Nursery as an integral part of the mainstream education at the Education Conference 1947 1950s - 1980s Katchi classes as a means to merely familiarize children with school setting; no education policy during the four decades made any reference to ECE 1992 Education policy proposed to mainstream Katchi classes 1998 National Education Policy charts out the need for ECE 2001 National Plan of Action for EFA (2001-2015) charts out a complete plan for mainstreaming ECE in the formal education system, through sensitization of stakeholders, allocation of funds, encouraging private sector etc. 2002 National ECE Curriculum was developed (Sindhi version as well).
+Timeline Historical Progression 1947 Viewing Nursery as an integral part of the mainstream education at the Education Conference 1947 1950s - 1980s Katchi classes as a means to merely familiarize children with school setting; no education policy during the four decades made any reference to ECE 1992 Education policy proposed to mainstream Katchi classes 1998 National Education Policy charts out the need for ECE 2001-2015 National Plan of Action for EFA (2001-2015) charts out a complete plan for mainstreaming ECE in the formal education system, through sensitization of stakeholders, allocation of funds, encouraging private sector etc. 2002 National ECE Curriculum was developed (Sindhi version as well).
 This document provides policy and curricular guidelines pertaining to ECE in Pakistan.
-2001-2004 In the Education Sector Reform-Action Plan , ECE was taken up as an Innovative Program implemented across Pakistan with federal funds.
-2009 National Education Policy proposes ECE become part of mainstream education integrated in all primary schools and suggests action plans 2010 Article 25A of the Constitution of the Islamic Republic of Pakistan was passed following the 18th Constitutional Amendment , guaranteeing that education was a fundamental right of all children aged 5-16.
-2013 Sindh Education Sector Plan highlights ECE 2014 Sindh focuses efforts on Early Childhood Education Policy for Sindh
+2001-2004 In the Education Sector Reform-Action Plan, ECE was taken up as an Innovative Program implemented across Pakistan with federal funds.
+2009 National Education Policy proposes ECE become part of mainstream education integrated in all primary schools and suggests action plans 2014 Sindh Education Sector Plan highlights ECE and Sindh focuses efforts on ECE Policy development